Sydney's Instagrammable Venues: The City's Best Spots for Stunning Snaps

-Pullman Quay Grand Sydney Harbour, Level 3, 61 Macquarie St, Sydney
+Pullman Quay Grand Sydney Harbour, Level 3, 61 Macquarie Street, Sydney

 Watsons Bay Boutique Hotel

-Perched on the waterfront, ‘The Watto’ is one of the best sundowner spots in Sydney – and something of an Instagram sensation.
-It’s known for three things: its scenic sunset views, its seafood, and its Hamptons-style fitout.
-Awash with nautical tones and pops of mint, the venue features whitewashed tables, white and blue striped umbrellas, and hand-painted graphics.
-The palm tree, pineapple and coconut accents add to its playfulness.
+Watsons Bay Boutique Hotel is perched on the waterfront and is known for its breathtaking sunset views, delectable seafood, and Hamptons-style fit-out.
+Adorned with nautical tones and pops of mint, the venue boasts whitewashed tables, white and blue striped umbrellas, and hand-painted graphics.
+Its playful vibe is accentuated by palm trees, pineapple, and coconut motifs.

 1 Military Road, Watsons Bay